psychemedia/island-storynotes/odo.md

 " Illustrious lords, listen attentively to what I shall say, and give me, I pray you, salutary counsel.
 Before I went over to Normandy, I entrusted the government ot England to my brother the bishop of Bayeux.
 There were inNormandy many who revolted against my authority, and, if I may so say, both friends and foes set themselves against me.
 Even my own son Robert, and the young nobles whom I had brought up and invested with the ensigns of knighthood rebelled against me, while some traitorous vassals and my border foes eagerly joined the ranks of the malcontents.
 But by God's help, whose servant I am, they failed of success, and got nothing from me but the sword which pierced them with wounds By the terror of my arms I restrained the people of Anjou, who were leagued for war against me and I also curbed the rebellious inhabitants of Maine.
 Thus occupied, I found myself embarrassed by affairs beyond sea, and was long detained labouring earnestly for the public good.

-Meanwhile, my brother grievously oppressed the English robbing the churches of their lands and revenues, and stripping them of the ornaments with which our forefathers enriched them ; while he seduced my knights, whose duty it was to defend England against the Danes- and Irish, and other enemies who threatened hostilities, and has made preparations, in contempt of me, for transportmg them into foreign regions beyond the Alps.
+Meanwhile, my brother grievously oppressed the English robbing the churches of their lands and revenues, and stripping them of the ornaments with which our forefathers enriched them ; while he seduced my knights, whose duty it was to defend England against the Danes- and Irish, and other enemies who threatened hostilities, and has made preparations, in contempt of me, for transporting them into foreign regions beyond the Alps.
 My heart is overwhelmed with grief, especially on account of the injury he has done to the churches of God.
 The Christian kings who reigned before me were devoted to the church, on which they heaped honours and gifts of every kind, and hence, as we believe, they now repose in the seats of bliss, rejoicing in their glorious rewards.
 Ethelbert, Edwin and St. Oswald, Ethelwulfa and Alfred, Edward the elder and Edgar, with Edward my cousin and most dear lord, richly endowed our holy church, which is the spouse of Christ.
 And now, my brother, to whom I entrusted the care of my entire kingdom, has laid violent hands on her substance, has cruelly oppressed the poor, has seduced my knights on frivolous pretences, and has spread disorder through the whole of England by his unjust exactions.
 Consider then prudently what is to be done, and let me know, I pray you, what you advise."

 All the council, however, being restrained by fear of the powerful prelate, and hesitating to make a decision against him, the stout-hearted king said : " A dangerous ambition must always be curbed, and an individual must not be spared, for favour or aifection, to the public detriment.
 Let this man therefore who disturbs the state be arrested, and closely confined, that he may not do further mischief."

 No one however daring to lay hands on a bishop, the king was the first to seize him, upon which Odo cried out, " I am a clerk, and the Lord's minister ; it is not lawful to condemn a bishop without the judgment of the pope."
 To which the prudent king replied : " I do not condemn a clerk or a bishop, but I arrest an earl I have myself created `[William had created his brother earl of Kent.]`, and to whom, as my vicegerent, I entrusted the government of my realm, it being my will that he should render an account of the stewardship I have committed to him."

-In this manner the royal authoority was exerted to arrest the bishop, who was conducted to Normandy, and being imprisoned in the castle of Rouen, was kept there in close custody four years, that is, as long as the king lived.
+In this manner the royal authority was exerted to arrest the bishop, who was conducted to Normandy, and being imprisoned in the castle of Rouen, was kept there in close custody four years, that is, as long as the king lived.